DecisionsDev/decisions-on-kafka/Readme.md

 Through Loan Validation sample we show how to integrate kafka with ODM.
 In this sample we have Client Applications which send the loan request and Business Applications which execute the loan request against a ruleset, for more details about the loan Validation sample see References section.
-In the Sample architecture we have 1 kafka broker, two topics, the first topic is where Client applications put their Loan request and the second topic is for reply where the Business Applications put the result after execution against ODM ruleset.
+In the Sample architecture we have 1 kafka broker, two topics, the first topic is where Client applications put their Loan request and the second topic is for replies where the Business Applications put the result after execution against ODM ruleset.
 All the Business Applications have the same kafka Consumer Group, and Client Applications have different Consumer Group.

 1. N Client applications which react as kafka Producer and send their payload to the kafka topic named Requests